Infineon/mtb-example-xmc-rtc-alarm/README.md

 3. Confirm that the kit LED blinks at approximately 2 Hz because of the SysTick interrupt.
 The RTC is configured to generate an alarm after 1 minute.

-4. Confirm that the kit LED stops blinking and remains glowing after 1 minute.
+4. Confirm that the kit LED stops blinking and remains glowing after a minute.

 ## Debugging